Critical Thinking/Problem Solving

 - Do an independent research, capstone, or senior thesis tackling a challenging topic, requiring evaluating synthesizing.

-- Analyze and recommend organizational solutions through students groups such as JIFFI, SBIC, Students Consulting for Nonprofits, McCloskey New Venture Competition, etc.
+- Analyze and recommend organizational solutions through projects with students groups such as JIFFI, SBIC, Students Consulting for Nonprofits, McCloskey New Venture Competition, etc.

 Communicate this Competency

 There are many opportunities to communicate your ways of critical thinking and problem solving to others; through your resume, cover letters, interviewing, 30-second professional introduction, networking, etc.

 Consider first any opportunities you have had to utilize these critical thinking/problem solving skills: